Euthymius Moiseyev: Biography

 On April 4, 2019, by the decision of the Holy Synod, he was appointed rector of the Tula Theological Seminary: "Having learned that the seminary is at the very bottom of the rating of the Educational Committee, I was in some suspense.
 However, the very first visit to the seminary showed that the existing problems are problems of growth, and in fact the Tula Seminary has a fairly good personnel, pedagogical potential that can ensure its sustainable growth in the future."

 In October 2020, he founded the magazine of the Tula Theological Seminary "Spiritual Arsenal" and became its editor-in-chief.

 On December 29, 2021, by the decision of the Holy Synod of the Russian Orthodox Church, he was released from the rectorship at the Tula Theological Seminary, appointed vicar of the Vysokopetrovsky Monastery, chairman of the Synodal Missionary Department and the Orthodox Missionary Society, and determined to be a vicar of the Patriarch of Moscow and All Russia with the title "of Lukhovitsy".

 On February 25, 2022, Metropolitan Dionysius (Porubay) of Voskresensk elevated him to the rank of Archimandrite at the Epiphany Cathedral in Yelokhovo, Moscow.

 On March 18, 2022, in the Cathedral of Christ the Savior in Moscow, he was nominated as bishop of Lukhovitsky, vicar of the Patriarch of Moscow and All Russia.

 On March 20, 2022, in the Cathedral of Christ the Savior in Moscow his episcopal consecration took place, which was performed by: Patriarch Kirill, Metropolitan Paul (Ponomaryov) of Krutitsy and Kolomna, Metropolitan Dionysius (Porubay) of Voskresensk, Metropolitan Alexius (Kutepov) of Tula and Yefremov, Metropolitan John (Popov) of Belgorod and Stary Oskol, Metropolitan Eugene (Reshetnikov) of Tallinn and All Estonia, Metropolitan Theognost (Guzikov) of Kashira, Bishop Paramon (Golubka) of Naro-Fominsk, Bishop Sabbas (Tutunov) of Zelenograd.

+On October 24, 2024, by a decision of the Holy Synod of the Russian Orthodox Church, he was relieved of his posts as chairman of the Synodal Missionary Department, vicar of His Holiness the Patriarch of Moscow and All Russia, and suoerior of the Vysokopetrovsky Monastery, with the appointment of vicar of the Patriarchal Exarchate of Africa, while retaining the same title.